Feature Request Process

 Is one of our products missing something you need?
 Is there a behavior quirk that is causing you lots of headaches?
 Let us know!
-As part of our open culture, we are publishing our feature request process (along with a few helpful tips).
+Your bug might just be our next feature.

 A feature request should be submitted as a ticket.
 In this ticket, you should clearly describe your desired change in the software, along with a rationale for why this change is useful.

 We ask all of these questions about new features.
 If the answer to any is “yes,” then the feature request will probably be rejected.
 But of course this is more a set of guidelines than strict rules.